 When we sense a smell in the air, we’re actually sensing the presence of small, vaporized molecules.
 So, when you smell a flower, baking bread, or your smelly gym socks, you’re actually sensing molecules that have evaporated from the surface of those objects.
 These molecules move through the air and into your nose.
 Then, they bind with a specific set of olfactory receptors and generate a signal in your brain, triggering you to recognize that specific smell.

 Not all materials can vaporize easily.
 That’s why materials like metal tend not to have a strong smell.
 There are also some molecules that humans don’t have odor receptors for.
 Gases like carbon monoxide and natural gas are odorless not because they’re not vapors, but because we simply don’t have the receptors to smell them.

 All Molecules Are Not Created Equal

 Not surprisingly, there are many, many different kinds of odor-causing molecules.
 There are also about 340 different types of odor receptors in humans that work together in different combinations to identify specific smells.
-There can be many different odor-causing molecules floating around in your own home.
-However, there are a few key molecules that can greatly improve your indoor air quality when filtered out of your air.
+Even in your home, there can be many different odor-causing molecules floating around.
+However, there are a few key molecules that when filtered out of your air can greatly improve your indoor air quality.

 Ammonia and ammonia-related compounds have a characteristic, pungent smell.
 And in large quantities ammonia can be dangerous.
 But in homes, this gas often comes from a variety of minor sources and is an annoyance rather than a danger.
 Ammonia can come from cleaners, cat urine, older refrigerators, and fertilizers used near your home.